ICRAR/daliuge/docs/graphs.rst

   which represents the *Gather* "width", stating how many partitions each *Gather* instance (translated into a ``BarrierAppDROP``, see :ref:`drop.component.iface`) can handle.
-This in turn is used by DFMS to determine how many *Gather* instances should be generated in the |pg|. *Gather* sometimes can be used in conjunction with *Group By* (see middle-right in :numref:`graphs.figs.scatter`), in which case, data held in a sequence of groups are processed together by components enclosed by *Gather*.
+This in turn is used by |daliuge| to determine how many *Gather* instances should be generated in the |pg|. *Gather* sometimes can be used in conjunction with *Group By* (see middle-right in :numref:`graphs.figs.scatter`), in which case, data held in a sequence of groups are processed together by components enclosed by *Gather*.

 * **Group By** indicates data resorting (e.g. `corner turning <https://mnras.oxfordjournals.org/content/410/3/2075.full>`_ in radio astronomy).
   The semantic is analogous to the ``GROUP BY`` construct used in SQL statement for relational databases, but applied to data DROPs.
-The current DFMS prototype requires that *Group By* is used in conjunction with a nested *Scatter* such that data DROPs that are originally sorted in the order of ``[outer_partition_id][inner_partition_id]`` are resorted as ``[inner_partition_id][outer_partition_id]``.
+The current |daliuge| prototype requires that *Group By* is used in conjunction with a nested *Scatter* such that data DROPs that are originally sorted in the order of ``[outer_partition_id][inner_partition_id]`` are resorted as ``[inner_partition_id][outer_partition_id]``.